MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-databricks-hindex.md

    :heavy_check_mark:  The name of the container in your Azure Storage (AS) account containing MAG dataset.

-## Import PySparkMagClass.py as a notebook in Azure Databricks
+## Import PySparkMagClass.py as a notebook

 In this section, you import PySparkMagClass.py as a notebook in Azure Databricks workspace.
 This utility notebook will be called from another notebook later.